-It depends on the length of the song.
-It can take 10-15 hours for every minute of music that you hear.
+It really depends on the length of the song.
+It can take 25-60 hours per song, depending on the complexity of the music piece.

 We have over 30,000 channels of computer control, and we use XLights to run the show.
 A channel is an individual item or strand of lights that you can control with the software.
-Think of it as 96 different objects that can be controlled and flashing to the beat of the music.
+Think of it as individual objects that can be controlled and flashing to the beat of the music.

-Several weeks, with the help of family and many volunteers.
-We start setting up the display in early November.
+An entire month, with the help of many volunteers.
+We start setting up the display in late October.

 We use a low-power FM transmitter to broadcast the music from the computer out to the car radios.

-We have been synchonizing the lights to music at our house since 2006, but have been decorating our house for many years prior to 2006.
+We started synchronizing the lights to music in 2006, but have been decorating our house for many years prior to that.

-This is a residential display put up by our family of 6 & the help of volunteers from Northville Christian Church & School and others from the community.
+This is a display put up by our family of 6 & the help of volunteers from Northville Christian Church & School and others from the community.
 This means that there is no charge to see our display - we consider it to be our gift to the community.